|

 <static> Composite fromLoL(<string> name, <string> value, <Array> children)

-will be determined by the remaining arguments to fromLoL
+will be determined by the remaining arguments to fromLoL.
+Each

 array of length at least one.
 Each such array recursively describes a